ivanruvalcaba/BehindTheOverlayRevival/README.md

 + Add to _Behind The Overlay Revival_ one shortcut (`Alt + Shift + x`).
 + English/Spanish translations added (locale support).
 + Implemented a clickable icon inside the browser's address bar (`pageAction`).
++ The WebExtension is only enabled when visiting web pages that use the HTTP/HTTPS protocol.

 ## Feedback